Conspiracy Central

 March 22, 1917

 Tsar Nicholas II and his family are murdered by Bolshevik revolutionaries.
-Their dynastic rule over the people of Ukraine, Moscow and the entire Russian Empire, which had been weakened by their involvement in WW1, was replaced by a Communist state.
-The USSR (Union of Soviet Socialist Republics, aka Soviet Union) was very antagonistic towards Christians.
+Their dynastic rule over the people of Ukraine, Moscow, and the entire Russian Empire, which had been weakened by their involvement in WW1, was replaced by a Communist state.
+The USSR (Union of Soviet Socialist Republics, aka the Soviet Union) was very antagonistic towards Christians.

 Orthodox Cathedral demolished by Soviets